 Who Are SHIFT?

-SHIFT is funded by the Scottish Funding Council through the Universities Innovation Fund and is delivered in partnership with the Creative Entrepreneurs Club
+SHIFT is funded by the Scottish Funding Council through the Universities Innovation Fund.

-The Royal Conservatoire of Scotland, formerly the Royal Scottish Academy of Music and Drama, is a world-leading conservatoire of dance, drama, music, production and film in the centre of Glasgow, Scotland.
+The Royal Conservatoire of Scotland (RCS), formerly the Royal Scottish Academy of Music and Drama, is a conservatoire of dance, drama, music, production and film in the centre of Glasgow, Scotland.
 It is one of the world’s top three destinations to study the performing arts by the QS World University Rankings.

 The Glasgow School of Art is internationally recognised as one of Europe's leading higher education institutions for education and research in the visual creative disciplines.
 It comprises five Schools, of Fine Art, Design, Simulation & Visualisation, Innovation, and the Mackintosh School of Architecture.

 Queen Margaret University Edinburgh aims to shape a better world through education, research and innovation.
 Their person-centred approach to learning makes us stand out from other universities, along with our focus on making society better.
 QMU offer a wide variety of courses across a range of disciplines with particular specialisms in the areas of health and rehabilitation, sustainable business and creativity and culture.